HarrisonAllen/pebble-watchface-generator/README.md

     1. Create a `<platform>` directory
     2. Generate a new `app_resources.pbpack`
     3. Generate a new `manifest.json`
-    4. Copy and update `pebble-app.bin` with the resource checksum
+    4. Copy and update `pebble-app.bin` with metadata
 5. Zip it up into a pretty .pbw and give it to the user/appstore

 ## Current state of affairs

-As it stands, I have successfully set up `create_watchface.py` to generate a watchface using a new `background.png`.
-It creates `app_resources.pbpack`, `manifest.json`, and `pebble-app.bin` for a given platform.
-These files will need to be manually organized and zipped up into a .pbw. `appinfo.json` will need to be manually moved over as well.
+As it stands, I have successfully set up `create_watchface.py` to generate a new watchface:
+* Replaces `background.png`
+* Generates all files for functioning watchface (app info, then for each platform: pbpack, manifest, app binary)
+* You will have to manually zip up the .pbw though

 ### Generated samples

 I've set up a few samples in `generated-samples/` that are ready to run, and can be used for testing the generator.
 * `resources` contains an extracted template watchface, and resources for the two generated watchfaces
-* `*-stripes-watchface` are generated watchfaces, and I've manually copied over `appinfo.json` and manually packaged them into .pbws
+* `horizontal-stripes` and `vertical-stripes` are generated watchfaces from the resources folder

 ### Using the generator